MohammadB88/rag-anythingllm/ROADMAP.md

 ## 🚧 In Progress

 - [ ] Add interactive project showcase
-- [ ] Implement dark mode toggle
-- [ ] reqrite the instructions and move instructions for gui into its directory
+- [ ] rewrite the instructions and move instructions for gui into its directory
 - [ ] Add instruction for model deployment with ollama in its directory
 - [ ] Add instruction for downloading models onto ollama in its directory
 - [ ] Add instruction for model deployment with vllm (cpu & gpu) in its directory
 - [ ] Add instruction for deployment the milvus vector-database in its directory
 - [ ] Add instruction for model deployment with Nvidia NIM (only gpu) in its directory
+- [ ] Add instruction for VectorDB deployment with AstraDB (Cassandra)

 ## 🗓️ Upcoming